 How Can I Take the ITA Evaluation?

 Candidates must be referred by the Graduate Director of their department.
-Graduate Directors:
+Students may not self-refer to the evaluation.

 What Is the ITA Evaluation?